NethServer/docs/administrator-manual/en/mail.rst

 if they do not exist on the local server.

-The system administrator of the local |product| does not need to know the password of the local user, the IMAP admin authentication is used.
+The system administrator of the local |product| does not need to know the password of the local user.
 However, he has to know the password of the remote IMAP account, except if the IMAP admin authentication is implemented also for this email server.